Zilliqa/scilla-docs/docs/source/index.rst

-`Scilla` short for `Smart Contract Intermediate-Level LAnguage`  is an intermediate-level smart contract language being developed for `Zilliqa
-<https://zilliqa.com>`_.
-Scilla has been designed as a principled language
-with smart contract safety in mind.
+`Scilla` (short for `Smart Contract Intermediate-Level LAnguage`) is an intermediate-level smart contract language being developed for the `Zilliqa <https://zilliqa.com>`_ blockchain.
+Scilla is designed as a principled language with smart contract safety in mind.

 Scilla imposes a structure on smart contracts that will make applications less vulnerable to attacks by eliminating certain known vulnerabilities directly at